-Instructor: Prof. Russell
+Instructor: Mrs. Jones

 An introduction to the human side of business organizations.
-The course focuses on the challenges of motivation, recruitment and selection, performance evaluation, compensation, and labor-management relations.
+The course focuses on the challenges of motivation, recruitment, and selection, performance evaluation, compensation, and labour-management relations.

-EB200: Microeconomics I (E) Instructor: Prof. Stackhouse Prerequisite: EB110, MP100
+EB200: Microeconomics I (E) Instructor: Prof. Stackhouse Prerequisites: EB110, MP100

 Introduces the principles of neoclassical microeconomic theory using graphical and mathematical analysis.
-Areas of emphasis include: review of the competitive market model, measurement and interpretation of elasticities, the theory of consumer preferences, and the theory of production.
+Areas of emphasis include: the competitive market model, measurement and interpretation of elasticities, the theory of consumer preferences, and the theory of production.

-EB205: Microeconomics II (E) Instructor: Prof. Stackhouse Prerequisite: EB200, EB260 general equilibrium of production and exchange.
+EB205: Microeconomics II (E) Instructor: Prof. Stackhouse Prerequisites: EB200, EB260

+A continuation of the principles presented in Microeconomics I. This course examines the theory of the firm under perfect and imperfect market conditions, and general equilibrium of production and exchange.
 The principles contained in this course are presented using graphical and mathematical analysis.

-A continuation of the principles presented in Microeconomics I. This course examines the theory of the firm under perfect and imperfect market conditions, and